rorymcgit/airport-challenge-javascript/README.md

-# airport-challenge-javascript

-#### Airport Challenge in JavaScript (ported from the Ruby Makers Academy Week 1 Weekend Challenge)
+# Air Traffic Control System

+This is a reimplementation of the Makers Academy week 1 weekend challenge (originally written in Ruby).
+This version is basic, and was used as an introduction to the JavaScript programming language.

+#### Technologies used:
+- JavaScript
+- Jasmine